Tag Archives: Till Death Do Us Part

 Again if we understand that the institution of marriage was conceived by God expressly to slow man’s descent into greater sin, then we must use the institution in such a way so as to achieve that goal.
 God gave us the institution to prevent alliances with unbelievers, fornication and adultery, and homosexuality.
 If we use the institution of marriage to embolden men to commit these sins, then we have missed the mark altogether.
 We have done this in two ways: most recently through homosexual marriages, and for much of the Christian era through the refusal to allow the dissolution of unequally yoked marriages.
 Repentance through the dissolution of such relationships can end the sin of being unequally yoked to an unbeliever, but when it comes to marriage most of the church fathers have decided that it is a sin to dissolve unequally yoked marriages.
 In so doing we have begun serving the institution of marriage rather than allowing it to serve us.

 The problem should be quite clear.
 It is a sin mentioned throughout scripture to be (remain) in an unequally yoked marriage, and it is said by most of our church fathers to be a sin to dissolve the same?
-This is a logical fallacy, and it must not continue.
+This is a logical contradiction, and it must not continue.
 It is obvious that God has prohibited unequally yoked marriages.
 Therefore the prohibition to dissolving them must be a man-made doctrine and inconsistent with God’s word.
 Clearly in the purification of the people of God Ezra and Nehemiah saw the necessity and prudence of divorce for all those married to unbelievers.
 They even made a covenant with God to divorce all the wives and their children who were not believers (Ezra 10:3).
 The simple-minded approach of marriage is good and divorce is bad has not served the church well.
 Sadly, many modern Christians cannot even fathom making a covenant with God to dissolve hundreds of marriage covenants.
-They cannot fathom this action because they have come to serve the institution rather than let the institution serve men toward repentance.
+They cannot fathom this action because they have come to serve the institution rather than let the institution serve mankind.

 Do not be unequally yoked with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
 Or what harmony has Christ with Belial, or what has a believer in common with an unbeliever?
 Or what agreement has the temple of God with idols (2 Corinthians 6:14-16a)?

 A believer being in a marriage to an unbeliever is like putting lawlessness with righteousness or light with darkness or Christ with Belial or the temple of God with idols.
 Note that four of Paul’s five examples of unholy unions are impossible, which is to say in the strongest terms that the fifth example is not possible either.
 Think about these two examples: righteousness and lawlessness cannot have a partnership, and light and darkness cannot have any fellowship.
-These things cannot be done.
+These cannot coexist-cooperate together.
 It is not possible.
 Paul is not saying in this passage that these things ought not to be done, but he is saying these things cannot be done.
 Paul is warning believers to avoid unequally yoked relationships as you would avoid the wrath of God, or the eternal fires of hell because a believer being yoked to a child of Satan will only give the appearance of being legitimate to the world.
 In reality, the two yoked together have no partnership, no fellowship, no harmony, nothing in common and they cannot have agreement.
 They are serving two different masters, they have different ends, different goals, different marching orders, different values, different desires, etc. A house divided against itself cannot stand.

 Since so much of the church has deemed it sinful to divorce based upon the grounds of being bond together with an unbeliever, then the logical conclusion must be that they do not think it a sin to be unequally yoked.
 How can this claim be made in the face of so many biblical passages forbidding unequally yoked relationships?
 Here is the logical argument upon which so much of the church rests their case:

 However, it is argued that God makes allowances validating certain marriages that are not otherwise legitimate.
-These are polygamy (concubines), both unbelievers, and unequally yoked couples.
+These are polygamy (concubines), and unequally yoked couples.
 Thus these marriages are valid in that they are founded upon truth or fact, capable of being justified and having legal force.
 Therefore some marriages are valid even though they are not legitimate.
 As the argument goes these marriages are valid and the believer is not sinning by being unequally yoked and secondly as a valid marriage, it cannot be dissolved unless the grounds for divorce meets a legitimate biblical condition for divorce.

 Assuming that these concepts are biblical it seems logical that if an illegitimate marriage is validated by an allowance that God makes for a believer embarking on a sinful path, then God would be abundantly pleased to make an allowance for this same believer to repent of his sinful path by dissolving their illegitimate marriage to a child of Satan in order for them to enter into a marriage that is both legitimate and valid with a fellow believer in Christ Jesus (after the biblical example of Ezra and Nehemiah).
-Forgive the repetitiveness; nevertheless, because so many Christians seek to serve the institution rather than being served by the institution a divorce and remarriage is considered sinful when in fact a divorce and remarriage would be the very act of repentance that the institution of marriage encourages for the believer who has bound himself to an unbeliever in holy matrimony notwithstanding the common misinterpretation of 1 Corinthians chapter seven (see two articles on 1 Corinthians 7 in this blog).
+Nevertheless, because so many Christians seek to serve the institution rather than being served by the institution a divorce and remarriage is considered sinful when in fact a divorce and remarriage would be the very act of repentance that the institution of marriage encourages for the believer who has bound himself to an unbeliever in holy matrimony; notwithstanding the common misinterpretation of 1 Corinthians chapter seven (see two articles on 1 Corinthians 7 in this blog).
 Again, God instituted marriage to curb the sins of godless alliances, fornication and adultery, and homosexuality.
 Christians have been using this same institution to force their fellow saints into lifelong alliances with the sons and daughters of Satan.
 Where God instituted marriage, in part, to prevent alliances with unbelievers thus keeping His people holy, Christian leaders have been forcing people to remain in these godless alliances to keep the institution of marriage holy.
 God forgive us and help us get this straight once again.

-When our father Adam could not find a suitable helper God fashioned a woman and the man and woman joined to become one flesh.
+When our father Adam could not find a suitable helper God fashioned a woman, and the man and woman joined to become one flesh.
 Suitability is so important that without it you do not have a help mate—you do not have someone who corresponds to you.
 What made Eve suitable?
-She was a human made in the image of God(like Adam), her female body corresponded to Adam’s male body, and she was without sin (like Adam).
+She was a human made in the image of God (like Adam), her female body corresponded to Adam’s male body, and she was without sin (like Adam).
 They were two halves of a whole.

 In the same way, what makes for a suitable help mate for God’s elect children?
 The same list: They must be humans made in God’s image, they must correspond to one another as members of the opposite sex and they must both possess the righteousness of Christ.
 If even one of these necessary attributes were missing then a suitable help mate could not be found.
 Two out of three isn’t bad right?
 By no means!
 All three are necessary for God’s elect children to be obediently walking in His ways.
 Being unequally yoked to an unbeliever is not one of the ways of the Lord.
 To be walking in a way other than God’s ways is sin.
 We need to repent of all sin and turn back and walk the way of the Lord.
 Christian marriages must be two halves of a whole.
 Both must be in Christ Jesus for their marriage to bring honor and glory to God.